r0bd0g/rock-band-3-deluxe/readme.md

 Download this branch by clicking the green "Code" button above.

-In the Dependencies folder, there's an exe that are needed for install, [Dot Net 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
+In the Dependencies folder, there's an exe that is needed for install, [Dot Net 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
 Dot Net is required to build an ARK file, the archive format the game needs to run.
 You can use default options throughout the Dot Net setup process.

 Paste a copy of vanilla Rock Band 3 for Wii into the _build folder.
 This file MUST be named either SZBE69.wbfs (for USA version) or SZBP69.wbfs (for PAL version).